dai-continuous-testing/ansible-role-reporter/README.md

 Requirements
 ------------

-This role assumes that you have postgresql server installed.
+This role assumes that you have postgresql server already installed.

 Role Variables
 --------------